danivegamx/gmapp/README.md

 ## Additional info:

-1. You can see diagrams and visual helps on the *images* folder.

-2. In order to create a dynamic call to an API REST, you can add jQuery as a dev dependency to use the bundle **$.ajax({})** tool on the stores, or XMLHttpRequest method.
+1. In order to create a dynamic call to an API REST, you can add AJAX or HttpRequest on the stores.

-3. App architecture:
+2. App architecture:

 ```
 /